Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 At the
 [European _Bioconductor_ Developers
-meeting](https://sites.google.com/site/eurobioc2015/) last December, a prize was awarded to the individual(s) with the greatest contribution to the _Bioconductor_ [support site](https://support.bioconductor.org/) forum.
+meeting](https://sites.google.com/site/eurobioc2015/) last December, a prize was awarded to recognize individual(s) contributing to the _Bioconductor_ [support site](https://support.bioconductor.org/) forum.

-The prize was sponsored by F1000 research which recently recently launched a dedicated
+The prize was sponsored by F1000 research which recently launched a dedicated
 [_Bioconductor_ channel](http://f1000research.com/channels/bioconductor).
 The [terms](https://support.bioconductor.org/p/75500/) of the award were